Mrjk1212/TVexScouting/README.md

     ```bash
     cd TVexScouting
-    # Add instructions for installing dependencies, if any
+    # None yet, this will change!
     ```

 3. Run the application:

     ```bash
-    # Add instructions for running the application
+    # No Instructions Yet
     ```

 4. Begin scouting and contributing!

-For detailed information on setup and usage, refer to the [documentation](docs/).
+For detailed information on setup and usage, refer to the documentation yet to come.

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to TVexScouting, please review our [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
+If you'd like to contribute to TVexScouting, please review our [code of conduct](https://vrc-kb.recf.org/hc/en-us/articles/9653987780375-Code-of-Conduct).

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code in accordance with the terms of the license.
+This project is licensed under "Be a decent person" License.
+Feel free to use, modify, and distribute the code in accordance with the terms of the license(Vex and REC Foundation Code Of Conduct).

 ---

 Happy Scouting! 🤖✨
+Owner:
+-Aaron Cherney

+Original Contributors:
+-Ian